alexryd/homebridge-shelly/README.md

 ### Network interface
-Sometimes setting the `"networkInterface"` option to the local IP address of your device will help when your devices aren't automatically discovered, or you see error messages like `addMembership EADDRNOTAVAIL`.
+Sometimes setting the `"networkInterface"` option to the local IP address of your device will help when your devices aren't automatically discovered, or you see error messages like `addMembership EADDRNOTAVAIL` or `addMembership EADDRINUSE`.

 ### Authentication
 Set the `"username"` and `"password"` options if you have restricted the web